Skip to main content

 docker compose exec web sh

-β€’ Runs command in a running service
+β€’ Runs a command inside a running service container

 docker compose build